-(Note: To see the U.S. law authorizing the F-1 visa, see the U.S. Immigration and Nationality Act (I.N.A.) at I.N.A section 101(a)(15)(F), as well as the regulations in the Code of Federal Regulations (C.F.R.) at 8 C.F.R. section 214(f).)
+(To see the U.S. law authorizing the F-1 visa, go to the U.S. Immigration and Nationality Act (I.N.A.) at I.N.A § 101(a)(15)(F), and the Code of Federal Regulations (C.F.R.) at 8 C.F.R. § 214(f).)

-Similarly, if you have a spouse or parent in the United States with an A, E, G, H, J, L, or NATO visa or status, or if you're working in H status, you can attend school so long as it does not interfere with the other terms of your visa or nonimmigrant status.
-(For more information on other nonimmigrant visa options, check out Nolo's article Nonimmigrant (Temporary) Visas: Who Qualifies?)
+Similarly, if you have a spouse or parent in the United States with an A, E, G, H, J, L, or NATO visa or status, or you're working for a U.S. employer in H status, you can attend school so long as it does not interfere with the other terms of your visa or nonimmigrant status.
+(For more information on temporary visa options, check out Nonimmigrant (Temporary) Visas: Who Qualifies?)

-Key Features of the F-1 Visa
+Key Features of the F-1 Student Visa

 Here are some of the pluses, minuses, and other crucial things to know about the F-1 student visa: